yduf/yduf.github.io/_posts/2020-07-11-monkey-island.md

 - `Ctrl-Alt-0` - next-scaler
 - `Ctrl-Alt-9` - prev-scaler

-Playing on keypad is difficult:
+Playing on touchpad is difficult:
 - didn't find a way to have long press on mouse-1 to display the floating action menu, as a workaround, pressing:
 	- 'T' - talk
     - 'E' - examine